How to create a culture where anyone can belong anywhere

-Be a host & a guest: Airbnb founders started the company as hosts, not as guests, so they want employees to go through that same experience.
+Be a host and a guest: Airbnb founders started the company as hosts, not as guests, so they want employees to go through that same experience.
 While not everyone will necessarily become a host, they must at least go through the experience of being a guest.

 The company provides an annual travel and experiences credit (a $2,000 coupon) to encourage employees to travel the Airbnb way.

-Ground Control: A group that’s part of employee experience that brings culture to life.
+Ground Control: A group that’s part of the employee experience that brings culture to life.
 This team looks after the workplace environment, internal communications, employee recognition, celebration, and events.

 Human Tunnel: This ritual happens at every World@’s meeting.
-After the Founders and teams share news and issues, everyone forms a human tunnel in which new employees run and jump onto a bean bag.
+After the Founders and teams share news and issues, everyone forms a human tunnel thorugh which new employees run and jump onto a bean bag.
 This ritual represents a rite of passage for newcomers to make them feel that they Belong Here.